Is a heat pump electricity tariff cheaper in the UK?

 Comparing only the cheapest off-peak rate

-A low overnight price looks great, but if your peak rate is high and your heat pump runs mostly during the day, total annual cost can increase.
+A low overnight price looks great, but if the peak rate sits above the 26.11p/kWh cap and your heat pump runs mostly in the day, your total annual cost can rise.

 Ignoring the standing charge